-IMCA M 103 offers a whole section on the A1-1 Industrial Mission of ROV Support Vessels.
-While cannot reproduce the section her in its entirety we do recommend you read it in full if you work on or with an SOV.
+IMCA M103offers a whole section on the A1-1 Industrial Mission of ROV Support Vessels.
+While we cannot reproduce the section here in its entirety, we do recommend you read it in full if you work on or with an SOV.
 The section headings are as follows: